Social Security Administration (SSA) Annual Data for

 We electronically collect elapsed time in days for every disability case processed.
 We currently use our business intelligence capabilities to present the data that is in our data stores.

-Field B: average processing (elapsed) time in days for disability claims for Title XVI blind/disabled determinations, excluding technical denials, for the fiscal year.
+Average Processing Time: The average processing (elapsed) time in days for disability claims for Title XVI blind/disabled determinations, excluding technical denials, for the fiscal year.